 Solo Travel in Switzerland

 We love Switzerland with its alpine peaks, waterfalls and mountain vistas.
-Known as one of the more expensive countries in Europe, Switzerland can be a bit pricey but don’t let the costs put you off.
+If you're wondering is Switzerland expensive?
+It is one of the more expensive countries in Europe and can be a bit pricey but don’t let the costs put you off.
 You can still find reasonable accommodation and get by on a modest budget.
 For such a small country there are four main languages with only 10,000 people speaking the traditional Swiss language.

 With more than half of the country in the alpine region, Switzerland is ideal for hiking with its stunning scenery.
 Visit in the summer for the walking trails – there are 60,000 kms to chose from.
 Visit in the winter for skiing and relaxing in thermal spas on the slopes.

 With many flights into Zurich, you may not get a chance to visit the country’s de facto capital – Bern (not Zurich as you may have thought).
 This historical city has so many museums.
 Take your pick from the Art Museum, History Museum, and many more or take a peek inside Albert Einstein’s old residence at Einstein House.
 The old town is a UNESCO World Heritage Site and here you’ll find locals and tourists enjoying the bars and cafes.

 Spend an evening at Marians Jazzroom which is perfect for a solo (from Tuesday to Sundays).
 If Bern is on your itinerary, make sure you go to the Rose Garden where you can get the best view of the city from the cathedral tower.

 If you do spend time in Zurich, this city is ideal for a shopping spree with plenty of coffee shops for a welcome break in-between window shopping.
 Head to Bahnhofstrasse for the famous shopping mile.
 Known as a banking and finance hub, the city also offers river cruises which are a different way to see the city.
 You can even jump onboard an old steam ship.